felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

-In 2017, freshly graduated from McGill University and feeling ready to tackle the world, I started working as a junior machine learning scientist for a newly-formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
+In 2017, freshly graduated from McGill University and feeling ready to tackle the world, I started working as a junior machine learning scientist for a newly formed startup then-called Proximity HCI (now known as [Contxtful](https://contxtful.com)).
 I had just finished my Masters thesis in particle Physics and was ready to jump into the world of